Aouidate/rdkitapps/README.md

 ⬆️ Chemoinformatics multi apps
 ```

-Explore the fascinating world of chemoinformatics through our multi-app Streamlit platform, where you can dive into diverse athings such as QSAR modeling of Ames test, Rdkit cheat sheet, molecular visualization, and more, all in one seamless interface
+Welcome to our Streamlit platform, where you can explore the fascinating world of chemoinformatics with ease.
+Our multi-app platform provides you with an all-in-one solution for all your chemoinformatics needs, including QSAR modeling of Ames test, a comprehensive Rdkit cheat sheet, molecular visualization, and much more - all in a single, seamless interface.

 ## Demo App coming soon